Yes, there is such a thing as ‘working too hard’- and it may be hampering your success.

 If you want to turn your productivity into a boon from bane, here are 4 helpful ways to get you closer to that promotion you deserve, and farther away from the constant pressure of working well (yes, it sounds weird, I know):

 - Expand your circle!
 In a typical 9-5 job, you’re paid to work from 9 to 5, irrespective of whether you do have work or not.
 If you find yourself working faster than the others, use the extra time to socialize.
 When it comes to leadership, it isn’t just about being the best at the job.
 It’s also about who you know and who trusts you.
 Socialize during your breaks at work instead of staying cramped up at your own little desk and doing more work.
-But you need to find the right balance so that it doesn’t look like you’re just socializing all the time.
+If there are any team building activities for work arranged, instead of taking that time to work or spend alone, you can participate in those events and mingle with everyone.
+You also need to find the right balance so that it doesn’t look like you’re just socializing all the time.
 Going to 1-2 work events a month too would do wonders in staying connected to those who could have an influence over your career.
-The more people that trust you, the easier the promotion! 🤩
+The more people that trust you, the easier the promotion! ğŸ¤©

 - Your.
 Time!
 Faster does NOT mean better.
 Being known for completing tasks the fastest leads to higher expectations and constant pressure!
 Instead, take your time to do tasks at hand, but make sure to complete them to perfection, so that you’re recognized not for your speed, but for your immaculate work.
 If you’re new you may not want to set a trend of working efficiently effectively immediately, try to find that balance.